We don’t support this browser anymore.

 Our view

-Zooming further out, the reopening of the China-Hong Kong border helped Prudential's performance last year, boosting demand for its products.
-This is especially good news for Hong Kong operations, which boast a market-leading position for products aimed at visitors from mainland China.
+Zooming further out, Hong Kong operations boast a market-leading position for products aimed at visitors from mainland China.
 The average number of visitors from China is now ahead of pre-pandemic levels.
-But that strong performance last year is acting as a tough comparator, and continuing Chinese economic headwinds could remain a drag on the valuation
+But strong performance last year when boarders reopened after the pandemic is acting as a tough comparator.

 The product mix has shifted, with higher rates meaning savings products are taking a bigger chunk of the pie.
 More recently we're starting to see that shift back toward the higher margin health and protection business, a trend that would be beneficial if it continues.